-4.4.
-Other income
+4.4 Other income

-The SBCI recovers costs from the Minister for Business, Enterprise and Innovation ("Minister for BEI") and/or the Minister for Agriculture, Food and the Marine ("Minister for AFM"), as (i) operator of the CGS (Note 14.7), (ii) pursuant to the Brexit Loan Scheme (Note 14.6), (iii) pursuant to the Agriculture Scheme (Note 14.5) and (iv) pursuant to the Future Growth Loan Scheme (Note 14.8), based solely on the reimbursement of costs incurred by the SBCI.
+The SBCI recovers costs from the Minister for Enterprise, Trade and Employment ("Minister for ETE") and/or the Minister for Agriculture, Food and the Marine ("Minister for AFM"), as (i) operator of each of the CGS and the CCGS (Note 15.8), (ii) pursuant to the Brexit Loan Scheme and COVID-19 Working Capital Loan Scheme (Note 15.7), (iii) pursuant to the Agriculture Scheme (Note 15.6) and (iv) pursuant to the Future Growth Loan Scheme (Note 15.9), based solely on the reimbursement of costs incurred by the SBCI.

-Funding provided by the Minister for AFM and/or the Minister for BEI to the SBCI in conjunction with the schemes are released to the Statement of Comprehensive Income as costs relating to the schemes are incurred.
+Funding provided by the Minister for AFM and/or the Minister for ETE to the SBCI in conjunction with the schemes are released to the Statement of Comprehensive Income as costs relating to the schemes are incurred.
 The amount is recognised in line with FRS 102 Section 24 Government Grants.

-4.5.
-Costs reimbursable to the NTMA
+4.5 Costs reimbursable to the NTMA